banach-space/clang-tutor/README.md

 in all classes derived from it.
 It will also update all call sites in which the method is used so that the code remains semantically correct.

-The following example contains all cases supported by **CodeFefactor**.
+The following example contains all cases supported by **CodeRefactor**.

 ```cpp
 // file.cpp